ibm-js/sdk/GUIDELINES.md

 ### JavaScript

+* Components are wrapped in AMD rather than CommonJS or UMD format.
+Rationale: this is mainly for the benefit of the build tool, combined with the fact that most of our projects are made for the browser.
 * Getters/Setters MUST use ES5 getter/setter and not getProp/setProp methods.
 * Calling mycomponent.myproperty = value for ES5-like setters SHOULD refresh the component either directly or using a simple delayed refresh mechanism provided by delite/Invalidating.